 Rae is a contributing author to numerous books including Beautiful Trouble: A Toolbox for Revolution; Beyond Tribal Loyalties: Personal Stories of Jewish Peace Activists; Sisters Singing: Blessings, Prayers, Art, Songs, Poetry and Sacred Stories By Women; and Siddur HaKohanot: A Hebrew Priestess Prayerbook.
 Her articles have been published in various print and online sites from Huffington Post to Tikkun Magazine.

 Rae graduated from Barnard College at Columbia University with a dual degree in Environmental Science and Human Rights, and received ordination by the Kohenet Hebrew Priestess Institute.
 She was the recipient of the Rising Peacemakers Award from the Agape Foundation.

 One of Rae's passions is leading peace-building and justice-seeking delegations to countries including El Salvador, Iran, Israel/Palestine, India and Thailand, with the Fellowship of Reconciliation, CODEPINK, Global Exchange, Eyewitness Palestine (formerly Interfaith Peace-Builders), and American Jewish World Service.

 Rae's matrilineage is Dutch and Belgian; her patrilineage is Israeli and Eastern European / Ashkenazi Jewish.
 She is a first-generation American on her father's side.
 Her ancestry informs her relationship to war and oppression, and her actions toward dismantling white supremacy.
+Her queer nature sparks her work toward shaking up entrenched patriarchal power dynamics and cultivating embodied, multi-gender, counter-oppressive communities.
 She was raised on the California coastline with a deep reverence for the ocean and the redwoods.